pieroit/pieroit.github.io/design-a-logo-with-ai-stable-diffusion.md

 ## A chicken wearing sunglasses

 If you want to create a new logo for your company or a client, you may want to start experimenting with AI generated imagery.
-State fo the art AI is able to produce lots of material, pertinent to your vision, in a short time and low cost.
+State of the art AI is able to produce lots of material, pertinent to your vision, in a short time and low cost.
 Let's dive into an example.

 Let's say I want to design a new logo for my [YouTube channel](https://www.youtube.com/channel/UCD-HLhRV_4Z3sYGkgqAnIJw) (italian only).
 It has to be minimal, with a few colors, easily recognizable for a strong brand.
 The mascotte of my channel is a chicken with sunglasses called Pollo Watzlawick.
 In the past I used these two depictions: